Big Legend: Plot

-After hearing a roar in the distance, the pair ventures past the Chinook symbols.
-Tyler runs in the direction of the sound and falls into a small marsh-like clearing of smashed trees and decomposing carcasses.
-When Eli helps him up, a boulder is thrown from the trees and breaks Eli's leg.
+Hearing a roar in the distance, the pair ventures past the Chinook symbols.
+Tyler falls into a small marsh-like clearing of smashed trees and decomposing carcasses.
+When Eli pulls him up, a boulder is thrown from the trees and breaks Eli's leg.
 Tyler fires off several shots and drags Eli to safety as it starts to snow.
-Leaving Eli with his revolver, he returns to the feeding ground to retrieve his backpack.
+Leaving Eli with his revolver, Tyler returns to the feeding ground to retrieve his backpack.
 He finds Natalie's engagement ring in the dirt while collecting his gear, when the Beast appears.
 He runs from the area and back to Eli.
 Using his gear, he splints Eli's leg and together they escape the Beast's area, emerging on the other side near a river.
 They make camp, surrounded by four fire pits for protection, and take watch while trying to fish with a makeshift rod.

 Several days pass, and Eli suggests Tyler leave him and save himself, but Tyler refuses.
 Eli sneaks off on his own when Tyler is asleep, using the rifle for support.
-When Tyler wakes, he follows the path Eli made in the snow, coming upon the broken rifle and the Beast feeding on Eli's corpse.
+When Tyler wakes, he follows Eli's trail, coming upon the broken rifle and the Beast feeding on Eli's corpse.
 The Beast sees him and claws Tyler's shoulder before he is able shoot it with his revolver, causing it to run off.
 He returns to camp and stitches himself up, before arming himself with his revolver and several makeshift weapons and making his way back to Eli's camp.